A (re-)introduction to the extensible shell

 -rw-r--r-- 1 jpco jpco 12345 Aug 31 15:44 'Long Document.pdf'

-Where es differs from rc is in its influence from functional languages.
+Where es differs from rc is in its influence from functional programming.
 In particular, from Scheme, es draws features like higher-order functions and lexical scope.

 fn map cmd args {